Maryland darter: Characteristics

 The Maryland darter is a member of the genus Etheostoma and a member of the darter subfamily of fishes.
 A relative of the yellow perch (Perca flavescens) and walleye (Sander vitreus), the Maryland darter is a bottom-dwelling fish.
-Ideal habitat consists of highly oxygenated, swiftly flowing portions of streaming containing moderate amounts of vegetation and characterized by rubble and gravel-like substrate.
+Ideal habitat consists of highly oxygenated, swiftly flowing portions of streams containing moderate amounts of vegetation and characterized by rubble and gravel-like substrate.
 Additionally, the species favors sloped rock riffles and crevasses which provide ample shelter from predators.
 The Maryland darter is a relatively smaller darter species with a maximum size of just under three inches.
-The species favors small insects, frequently foraging on small snails, caddis fly larvae, mayfly larvae, and stonefly nymphs.
+The species favors small invertebrates, frequently foraging on small snails, caddis fly larvae and mayfly and stonefly nymphs.
 Spawning presumably occurs in late April as is characteristic of most other darter species, however the Maryland darter has never been observed during reproduction.

 Species status

 The Maryland darter is listed as endangered by the United States Fish and Wildlife Service.

 The United States Fish and Wildlife Service has determined that due to difficulty of detection, in spite of infrequent observations since initial discovery in 1912, that there is not sufficient evidence to declare the species extinct.
 However, other organizations such as the IUCN has listed the Maryland darter as extinct on the IUCN list of threatened species.
 The state of Maryland has the species listed as SH, indicating that, historically, the species occurred in the state but is believed to be extirpated, having not been observed for a period of over 20 years.

 The Maryland Darter is seemingly becoming extinct due to the high quantities of pollution from agricultural and development runoff.
-After constructing further research, (Crable, n.d.), we can determine that sediment from erosion and runoff reduced water quality and may have smothered darter eggs.
+We can determine that sediment from erosion and runoff reduced water quality and may have smothered darter eggs.
 Erratic water levels created sedimentation problems; stranding fish in pools.
 These pools could become too warm for them to survive, which increases predation by other fish.